Monday, June 19, 2017

 Here's a situation that our office sees very frequently: A couple (married, dating, etc.) has a big, blowup argument.
 The police show up and one party accuses the other of domestic violence.
 Someone spends the night in jail.
 The police conduct an investigation and the DA files criminal charges against the party that they determine to be "the aggressor".

 By the time the case ends up in court, emotions have cooled, the parties have attended some counseling and the "victim" no longer desires the involvement of the courts.
 She asks prosecutors to drop the case, but they refuse.
-Instead, the DA pursues the case "full speed ahead", with or without cooperation from the reporting party / "victim".
+Instead, the DA proceeds "full speed ahead", with or without cooperation from the reporting party / "victim".

 Many of my clients are surprised to learn that an alleged victim of domestic violence cannot simply "drop the charges" in California.
 The decision of whether to file / drop criminal cases is made by the District Attorney's Office.
 Prosecutors may consult with victims, but they're not legally required to follow a victim's wishes.